SWAT: Riots and political conflicts of the 1960s

 SWAT-type operations were conducted north of Los Angeles in the farming community of Delano, California on the border between Kern and Tulare Counties in the San Joaquin Valley.
-At the time, the United Farm Workers union led by César Chavez was staging numerous protests in Delano in a strike that would last over five years.
+At the time, the United Farm Workers union led by César Chavez was staging numerous protests in Delano in a strike that would last over five years from 1965 to 1970.
 Though the strike never turned violent, the Delano Police Department responded by forming ad-hoc SWAT-type units involving crowd and riot control, sniper skills, and surveillance.
 Television news stations and print media carried live and delayed reportage of these events across the United States.
 Personnel from the LAPD, having seen these broadcasts, contacted Delano and inquired about the program.
 One officer then obtained permission to observe the Delano Police Department's special weapons and tactics units in action, and afterwards, he took what he had learned back to Los Angeles, where his knowledge was used and expanded on to form the LAPD's own first SWAT unit.

 John Nelson was the officer who conceived the idea to form a specially trained and equipped unit in the LAPD, intended to respond to and manage critical situations involving shootings while minimizing police casualties.
 Inspector Gates approved this idea, and he formed a small select group of volunteer officers.
 This first SWAT unit initially consisted of fifteen teams of four men each, making a total staff of sixty.
 These officers were given special status and benefits, and were required to attend special monthly training sessions.
 The unit also served as a security unit for police facilities during civil unrest.
 The LAPD SWAT units were organized as "D Platoon" in the Metro division.

-Early police powers and tactics used by SWAT teams were aided by legislation passed in 1967-8 with the help of Republican House representative Donald Santarelli.
-The legislation was promoted within the context of fears over the civil rights movement, race riots, the Black Panther Party, and the emerging War on Drugs.
+Early police powers and tactics used by SWAT teams were aided by legislation passed in 1967–68 with the help of Republican House representative Donald Santarelli.
+The legislation was promoted within the context of fears over the civil rights movement, race riots, the Black Panther Party, and the emerging war on drugs.

 The first significant deployment of the LAPD SWAT was on December 9, 1969, when an attempt by the LAPD to serve arrest warrants against the Black Panthers led to a four-hour standoff at their Los Angeles headquarters at 41st and Central, during which over 5,000 rounds were exchanged between police and the Panthers.
 During the shootout, Daryl Gates called the Department of Defense, requesting and receiving permission to use a grenade launcher; however, it was never actually used.
 The Panthers eventually surrendered, with four Panthers and four officers being injured.
 All six arrested Panthers were acquitted of the most serious charges brought against them, including conspiracy to murder police officers, because it was ruled that they acted in self-defense.